Jigsaw-Code/outline-apps/client/README.md

 ![Build and Test](https://github.com/Jigsaw-Code/outline-apps/actions/workflows/build_and_test_debug_client.yml/badge.svg?branch=master)

-The Outline Client is a cross-platform VPN or proxy client for Windows, macOS, iOS, Android, and ChromeOS.
+The Outline Client is a cross-platform VPN or proxy client for Windows, macOS, iOS, Android, and Debian-based Linux.
 The Outline Client is designed for use with the [Outline Server](https://github.com/Jigsaw-Code/outline-server) software, but it is fully compatible with any [Shadowsocks](https://shadowsocks.org/) server.

 The client's user interface is implemented in [Polymer](https://www.polymer-project.org/) 2.0.
 Platform support is provided by [Cordova](https://cordova.apache.org/) and [Electron](https://electronjs.org/), with additional native components in this repository.